PeterWANGHK/DASE7505_student/README.md

 ## Introduction

-In this lab, Participants will gain hands-on experience with mobile robots and acquire knowledge about their basic functionalities.
 By the end of this lab, participants will be able to:
 - Use the position data in a controller;
 - Control a mobile robot using a tunable PID controller.
 - Implement pure pursuit controller